 Atomism and rational hedonism are two concepts that we owe to the Greek philosophical doctrine by Epicurus of Samos (341 BC-270 BC), Epicureanism.

-Even though his parents, a school teacher and a fortune teller, were poor, the young Epicurus could study in several cities with teachers like Democritus, tand finally put the foundations for his own school of philosophy in Athens, called “The Garden”.
-For him, the pursuit of prudent and rational pleasure away from pain are the basis of existence, and denies the determinism of fate, saying that nature is governed by chance, within which we find freedom.
+Even though his parents, a school teacher and a fortune teller, were poor, the young Epicurus could study in several cities with teachers like Democritus and finally put the foundations for his own school of philosophy in Athens, called “The Garden”.
+For him, the pursuit of prudent and rational pleasure away from pain are the basis of existence and he denies the determinism of fate, saying that nature is governed by chance within which we find freedom.

-From this perspective, he also criticized the absolute power of religious myths, to give more weight to the decision of the person to seek the ataraxia, or a state of body and soul wellbeing, free from pain or fear (of the gods, of death, of pain itself and of failing in finding the good).
-Fighting fears is a very important part of Epicureanism.
+Epicurus also criticized the absolute power of religious myths to give more weight to the decision of the person to seek the ataraxia or a state of body and soul wellbeing, free from pain or fear (of the gods, of death, of pain itself and of failing in finding the good).
+Fighting fears is a very important part of Epicurism.

 Epicurus treated pleasure from intelligence and moderation as its excess or deprivation involve pain in the future.
 Knowledge and care are tools to help us find happiness.